Music: Die Antwoord

 - The Afrikaans in "Cookie Thumper" reveal how Yo-landi's been trying to stop Anies having anal sex with her.

-- Black Comedy Rape: DJ Hi-Tek Rulez
+- Black Comedy Rape: DJ Hi-Tek Rulez chants that said DJ will "fuck you in da ass".

 - Bratty Teenage Daughter: Yo-Landi's persona in the video for "Baby's On Fire"